imanshu-sk09/himanahujsproject/README.md

 For a local development server, you can use the Live Server extension in VSCode or any other static server like http-server:

-npm install -g http-server
-http-server
-Access the application at http://localhost:8080 (or whichever port is shown).

 Add New Chemicals